supergeoff/stack-starter/memory-bank/activeContext.md

-Current work focus is on the initial setup of the project, including fixing the documentation build bug, adding basic documentation, and resolving issues with serving the 'health' application.
+Current work focus is on the initial setup of the project, including fixing the documentation build bug, adding basic documentation, and resolving issues with serving the 'server' application.

-Recent changes include setting up the Docusaurus site using the nx plugin (nx-extend/docusaurus) in the apps/docs directory, fixing the documentation build bug in the CI, adding basic documentation, resolving a NestJS dependency issue in the 'health' application by changing an import type, and fixing a file watching issue for the 'health' application by switching the serve executor to `webpack:webpack` due to a known Nx bug.
+Recent changes include setting up the Docusaurus site using the nx plugin (nx-extend/docusaurus) in the apps/docs directory, fixing the documentation build bug in the CI, adding basic documentation, resolving a NestJS dependency issue in the 'server' application by changing an import type, and fixing a file watching issue for the 'server' application by switching the serve executor to `webpack:webpack` due to a known Nx bug.

 Next steps include continuing with the project setup and development of the AI